petr590/NCV/README.md

 If the image is drawn in a corner or with errors, redraw it on <kbd>R</kbd>
 <kbd>W</kbd> - brief information.
 <kbd>S</kbd> - add/remove noise.
+<kbd>B</kbd> - enable/disable large characters (ascii and Russian characters are supported).
+It is necessary for the small scale of the terminal, when the text cannot be read.
 <kbd>F1</kbd> - management help.